 Wow.
 That’s balanced.
 Not at all Nero-esque.

-Back to modernity, and this week the I.M.F. stated their view that; "the UK’s decision to withdraw from the EU had added “downward pressure to the world economy at a time when growth has been slow”.
-Their "chief economist" said that; “the direct effects specifically due to Brexit are greatest in Europe, especially the UK”.
-However, the Telegraph went on to report that, "Despite the downgrade, economic growth in Britain will still outstrip Germany and France, whose economies are expected to expand by 1.2pc next year.
-The UK will also beat Italy, where GDP is forecast to rise just 1pc."
-(The Telegraph Business
+Back to modernity, and this week the I.M.F. stated their view that; “the UK’s decision to withdraw from the EU had added “downward pressure to the world economy at a time when growth has been slow”.
+Their “chief economist” said that; “the direct effects specifically due to Brexit are greatest in Europe, especially the UK”.
+However, the Telegraph went on to report that, “Despite the downgrade, economic growth in Britain will still outstrip Germany and France, whose economies are expected to expand by 1.2pc next year.
+The UK will also beat Italy, where GDP is forecast to rise just 1pc.”
+(The Telegraph Business, 19th July 2016)

-That's a strange position to take considering only as recently as March the real reason for the slowdown in Europe was reported to be the Euro!
-"Recession in Europe could lead to the collapse of the eurozone, as the single currency would buckle under the political turmoil unleashed by a fresh downturn, a leading investment bank has warned.
-In a research note titled "Close to the edge", economists at Swiss bank Credit Suisse warned the fate of monetary union hangs in the balance if Europe's policymakers are unable to ward off another global slump and quell anti-euro populism."
-(The populace's common sense can be irritating to the goals of an unelected socialist federalist bureaucracy, huh?)
-"If the euro area were to relapse back into recession, it is not clear it would endure.
-Although the bloc's nascent recovery was likely to persist in the coming months, Credit Suisse said there were worrying signs of deterioration emanating from Europe's economies.
-These included an industrial slowdown, heightened credit stress in the banking sector and market volatility." ("Fresh Recession would cause eurozone collapse warns Swiss Bank"
+That’s a strange position to take considering only as recently as March the real reason for the slowdown in Europe was reported to be the Euro!
+“Recession in Europe could lead to the collapse of the eurozone, as the single currency would buckle under the political turmoil unleashed by a fresh downturn, a leading investment bank has warned.
+In a research note titled “Close to the edge”, economists at Swiss bank Credit Suisse warned the fate of monetary union hangs in the balance if Europe’s policymakers are unable to ward off another global slump and quell anti-euro populism.”
+(The populace’s common sense can be irritating to the goals of an unelected socialist federalist bureaucracy, huh?)
+“If the euro area were to relapse back into recession, it is not clear it would endure.
+Although the bloc’s nascent recovery was likely to persist in the coming months, Credit Suisse said there were worrying signs of deterioration emanating from Europe’s economies.
+These included an industrial slowdown, heightened credit stress in the banking sector and market volatility.” (“Fresh Recession would cause eurozone collapse warns Swiss Bank”, 2nd March 2016.)

 Firstly, it’s interesting to note that there was no mention of Brexit causing a down-turn because the eurozone downturn was already well and truly embedded back in March.
 And secondly, a Swiss bank’s view is more likely to be impartial on this point, precisely because the economically successful Switzerland is not in the eurozone.